andrecp/svelte-minidump/README.md

 "start": "sirv public --single"
 ```

-## Running a side python server
+## Running a side server

-I'm running a simple python server that serves a JSON file with the output of https://github.com/rust-minidump/rust-minidump for test purposes.
-It expects a `data.json` with the output of `minidump-stackwalk`
+I'm running a simple node server that serves a JSON file with the output of https://github.com/rust-minidump/rust-minidump for test purposes.
+It expects a `data.json` with the output of `minidump-stackwalk` in the `public` folder.

-`./run_server_with_mock_json` (by default port 8000)
+`node server.js`